Hadrien-Cornier/ai-chat-obsidian/README.md

 - [ ] add a command to index all documents in the vault
 - [ ] make the chat side drawer look nicer
 - [ ] persist/load the document store in a file

+- [ ] add tool to scrap data in response to search